Sejanus: Consolidation of power

 Sejanus again attempted to marry into the Julio-Claudian family.
-Having divorced Apicata two years earlier, he asked to marry Drusus' widow Livilla in AD 25, possibly with an eye towards placing himself, as an adopted Julian, in the position of a potential successor.
+Having divorced Apicata two years earlier, in AD 25 he asked to marry Drusus' widow Livilla, possibly with an eye towards placing himself, as an adopted Julian, in the position of a potential successor.
 The emperor denied this request, warning Sejanus that he was in danger of overstepping his rank.
 Alarmed by this sudden denigration, Sejanus changed his plans and began to isolate Tiberius from Rome.
 By fueling his paranoia towards Agrippina and the Senate, he induced the emperor to withdraw to the countryside of Campania, which he did in AD 26, and finally to the island of Capri, where he lived until his death in AD 37.
-Guarded by the Praetorians, Sejanus easily controlled all information that passed between Tiberius and the capital.
+Sejanus easily controlled all information that passed between Tiberius (guarded by the Praetorians) and the capital.

-Despite the withdrawal of Tiberius from Rome's political scene, the presence of Livia seems to have checked Sejanus' overt power for a time.
+Despite the withdrawal of Tiberius from Rome's political scene, the presence of Livia seems to have checked Sejanus's overt power for a time.
 According to Tacitus, her death in AD 29 changed all that.
 Sejanus began a series of purge trials of senators and wealthy equestrians in the city, removing those capable of opposing his power as well as extending the imperial (and his own) treasury.
 Networks of spies and informers brought the victims to trial with false accusations of treason, and many chose suicide over the disgrace of being condemned and executed.
 Among those who perished were Gaius Asinius Gallus, a prominent senator and opponent of Tiberius who was linked to Agrippina's faction.
-Agrippina and two of her sons, Nero and Drusus were arrested and exiled in AD 30, and later starved to death in suspicious circumstances.
-Only Caligula, the youngest son of Germanicus, managed to survive the purges of Sejanus, by moving to Capri with Tiberius in AD 31.
+Agrippina and her sons Nero and Drusus were arrested and exiled in AD 30, and later starved to death in suspicious circumstances.
+Only Caligula, the youngest son of Germanicus and Agrippina, survived the purges of Sejanus by moving to Capri with Tiberius in AD 31.
+His three younger sisters, Agrippina the Younger, Drusilla, and Livilla, also all survived the purges of Sejanus.